 What do you think?
-What is your experience with the Bowman Strategic Clock?
+What is your experience with the Peter Principle?
 Do you recognize the practical explanation or do you have more additions?
-What are your success factors for good strategic planning and strategic positioning of products and services?
+What are your success factors for dealing with incompetence and hierarchy?

 Share your experience and knowledge in the comments box below.